nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

 - Set the route for this page to `/`.
 - When the "Sign In" button is clicked, navigate to a blank page with the route set to `/signin`.
+- Don't build the Home page as a monolithic component.
+Break it up into smaller logical components, e.g. Hero, Content and Footer.
+Create these components in Storybook and make sure they behave as expected.
+When satisfied, wire them into the Home page.
-- Create a simple unit test to make sure that the page is rendering correctly.
+- Create simple unit tests to make sure that the components and the page are rendering correctly.
 - Create an integration test to make sure that the navigation to Sign In page is working correctly.
 - Attach screenshots of the sign-in page to your pull request to show responsive